sdroege/gstreamer-rs/gstreamer-video/README.md

 API metadata provided by the GStreamer project.
 Older versions before 0.8.0 were manually written and the repository can be found [here](https://github.com/arturoc/gstreamer1.0-rs).
 The API of the two is incompatible.

-A crate for writing GStreamer plugins in Rust can be found here: https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs

 ## Table of Contents
 1. [Installation](#installation)